CDOT Planner Riley O’Neil died after being doored in a paint-only bike lane. Chicago, Bike Grid Now! says we must value people over car parking.

 But there were signs she might to be open to persuasion by Complete Streets supporters.
 She told me a negligent driver recently injured her nephew while he was biking in nearby Chinatown.
 “It’s going to take all of us working together to get physical infrastructure that protects people better,” she said.

-On the following Monday, June 15, dozens of bike riders gathered in Bridgeport again to lobby the alder for safety improvements on Halsted and other streets in her ward with CBGN!’s “Bike Protest for a Bike Grid.”
-Organizer and Bridgeport local Chris Buie-Gentry kicked off the event with commentary.
-Here’s a transcript of part of his speech near its conclusion, and you can watch the rest in this video by Ellen Steinke when you have a chance.
+On the following Monday, June 15, dozens of bike riders again gathered in Bridgeport to lobby Ald.
+Lee for safety improvements on Halsted and other streets in her ward with CBGN!’s “Bike Protest for a Bike Grid.”

-“We’re here today to remind our City leaders that we deserve safety,” Buie-Gentry said.
+“We’re here today to remind our City leaders that we deserve safety,” Buie-Gentry later said in his presentation.
 “20-something percent of this neighborhood doesn’t own a car.
 Over 25 percent are in households that have one car when there’s two people living there.
 A lot of people need to get around our community, they need to get groceries, they need to go to school.
 And they can’t afford a car, don’t want a car, can’t use a car.”

 “And those people deserve the right to go to work, to get groceries, to pick up their kids, without the fear of becoming yet another death on our streets in the city,” he added.
 “And that’s why we’re here today: to make sure that all of our leaders know that we’re not going to look away.
 Because we lost someone in our city who was fighting to make that city better.
 And we’re here to make sure that we finish his work.”